Destinations

 Bar chart showing qualifications by 16 to 18 learners in STEM subjects

-The local economy relies on a workforce with high level skills in STEM subjects (science, technology, engineering and mathematics).
+The local economy relies on a workforce with high level skills in STEM subjects (science, technology, engineering, and mathematics).
 The chart shows the percentage of qualifications completed by learners aged 16-18 years that were in STEM related subjects.
-In 2023/24, 3,120 (64%) of our young people followed STEM programmes of study which is a 3% increase on the previous year.
-The continued upward trend in numbers of our learners studying STEM, demonstrates our ongoing focus on ensuring we develop curriculum to meet the needs of these valuable sectors.
+In 2024-25, 63% of our young people followed STEM programmes of study which is comparable the previous year.
+The continued interest in numbers of our learners choosing to study STEM subjects, demonstrates our ongoing focus on ensuring we develop curriculum to meet the needs of both our students and these local, regional, and national priority sectors.

 Course Search: